pnp/pnpjs/packages/logging/docs/index.md

 ```

 ## UML
-[Graphical UML diagram](../../../docs-src/img/pnpjs-logging-uml.svg) of @pnpjs/logging.
-Right click the diagram and open in new tab if it is too small.
+[Graphical UML diagram](../../../docs-src/img/pnpjs-logging-uml.svg) of @pnp/logging.
+Right-click the diagram and open in new tab if it is too small.